How to Ensure You Have a Recovery Key

 Screengrab |

 | Step 1.
-If you are logged in already you can trigger the verification by clicking the on profile avatar in the top left corner > select All Settings > select Encryption > Verify this device.
-If you’re not logged in yet, login to your account provider with your credentials or single sign-on as usual.
+If you are signed in already you can trigger the verification by clicking the on profile avatar in the top left corner > select All Settings > select Encryption > Verify this device.
+If you’re not signed in yet, login to your account provider with your credentials or single sign-on as usual.
 This will trigger the verification of the device. |

 Already logged in.
 Not logged in. |

 | Step 2.
-If you do not see the button to verify with a recovery key, it means that you never set up recovery.
-If you see the button to verify with the recovery key, the recovery has been set up but you have forgotten the recovery key. |
+If you do not see the button to verify with a recovery key, it means that you never got your recovery key.
+If you see the button to verify with the recovery key, you should have your recovery key but you have forgotten it. |

-No recovery has been set up.
-The recovery key was set up but the recovery key has been forgotten. |
+No recovery key.
+The recovery key has been forgotten. |

 | Step 3.
-Click on Can’t confirm and follow the instructions to reset your identity.
-Note that as part of the reset process you get a new cryptographic identity and can no longer access your message history. |
+Click on Can’t confirm and follow the instructions to reset your digital identity.
+Note that as part of the reset process you get a new digital identity and can no longer access your message history. |

 |

 | Step 4.
-Once the reset is complete, set up recovery.
+Once the reset is complete, make sure to get your recovery key.
 This will ensure you can always verify any of your new devices, even when you lose access to all of your existing verified devices. |

 |